nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Merging.md

 ## Fast-forward Merge

-If the current branch is fully contained within the branch to be merged (i.e., the latter is simply a few commits ahead), no additional commits are necessary.
+If the current branch is fully contained within the branch to be merged (i.e., the latter is simply a few commits ahead), no additional commits are necessary, and a `fast-forward` merge can be performed.

-Unless configured otherwise, by default, git will attempt a fast forward merge where possible.
+Unless configured otherwise, by default, git will attempt a fast forward merge when possible.
-The `--ff-only` switch will cause the merge to fail if a fast-forward merge is not possible.
+A fast forward merge can be forced with the `--ff-only` switch, however the merge will fail if a fast-forward merge is not possible (e.g. because both the current and merge branches contain new commits).

-Instead, the branch pointer of the current branch is moved forward to match the branch pointer of the other branch, as shown below:
+After a successful fast-forward merge, the branch pointer of the current branch is moved forward to match the branch pointer of the merge branch, as shown below:

 **TODO** Need to improve this diagram.
 Need to show the feature branch, and then the commits added linearly onto master.